 What is better than MDF?

 That depends on the job.
-Plywood is usually better for stiffness and abuse tolerance.
+Plywood is better for stiffness and abuse tolerance.
 HDF can be better when density and surface behavior matter more.
 Solid wood is better when edge durability, repairability, or natural finish matters.

 Official Sources And Institutional Reading